Originally published April, 2017. Updated October, 2021.

 All companies are handling consumer money in some form or another, typically in the form of credit card information.
 Any organization that receives customer financial information from a financial institution may be restricted in its reuse and redisclosure of that information.

-While this act largely applies to financial institutions, a lot of organizations fail to realize this applies to the mobile devices they are using to conduct business, whether or not they are in financial services.
+While this act largely applies to financial institutions, a lot of organizations fail to realize this applies to the mobile devices they are using to conduct business, whether they are in financial services or not.
+For that reason, we recommend stringent MDM policy and remote device management to ensure lost devices aren’t a vessel for unintentional disclosure.

 Mobile Device Management solutions help businesses in all industries stay protected and ensure they meet regulation and compliance requirements, without the headache of having to learn the ins and outs of each regulation.
 And whether you’re regulated or not, protecting customer and company data is critical to avoiding serious unexpected costs, downtime, and damage to your reputation.